MicrosoftDocs/Devices-docs/surface-hub/surface-hub-wifi-direct.md

 If you still have concerns about authentication and authorization for Surface Hub, we recommend that you connect the device to a separate network.
 You could use Wi-Fi (such as a "guest" Wi-Fi network) or a separate Ethernet network, preferably an entirely different physical network.
 But a VLAN can also provide added security.
 Of course, this approach may preclude connections to internal network resources or services and may require additional network configuration to regain access.

 Also recommended:

 - [Install regular system updates](manage-windows-updates-for-surface-hub.md)
-- Update the Miracast settings to disable auto-present mode
+- Update Miracast settings to disable auto-present mode

 ## Learn more

 - [Wi-Fi Direct specifications](http://www.wi-fi.org/discover-wi-fi/wi-fi-direct)
 - [Wireless Protected Setup (WPS) specification](http://www.wi-fi.org/discover-wi-fi/wi-fi-protected-setup)